DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 - a cowboy builder who takes advantage of you.

 These situations are all potentially linked together in the mind as potential metaphors for each other.
 A man acting in a sexist way is just a milder version of a rapist.
 A timid virgin girl can be scared of all men and sexuality.
 A woman who has been treated badly by men may see all men as potential rapists as she lacks trust.
 A rogue builder has a similar lack of respect for people and will enjoy humiliating his victims.
+Together these all capture certain emotions connected with rape: Humiliation and powerlessness.
+The mind is connecting together incidents where such emotions have been felt.

 The brain needs to make comparisons.
 You will never get enough information to make many crucial decisions.
 We are constantly faced with dilemmas.
 Most of the time we cannot compare any given situation to a set of circumstances which are exactly alike.
 We have to compare a situation to something which is similar but also very different.
 That's why we need to use the types of comparisons that appear in dreams.